arthurhammer/arthurhammer.de/_posts/2017-04-25-speeding-up-the-menu-bar.md

 - There are **too many** to remember.
 - They are **not unique**.
 Collisions happen resulting in nothing or possibly the wrong thing.
-- They are **abstract** and do not describe the action they represent.
+- They are **abstract** and do not describe the actions they represent.

 The last point is key.
 I associate actions with names, not with symbols.
-Names can be remembered, names can be searched.
+Names can be remembered and searched.
 And the best thing is actions with names can be triggered with a search.

 ## Searching the Menu Bar